-Effluent from the Landfill, Landfarm and Fuel Storage and Containment Facility that does not meet the criteria in PART F, Items 18 (a) and (b) shall be directed to the Tailings Impoundment Area.The Licensee shall operate and maintain the Tailings Impoundment Area to engineering standards such that:
+Effluent from the Landfill, Landfarm and Fuel Storage and Containment Facility that does not meet the criteria in PART F, Items 16 (a) and (b) shall be directed to the Tailings Impoundment Area unless otherwise approved by the Board in writing.

-The Licensee shall operate with a minimum freeboard limit of one (1) meter below the top of the North, West and South Dams or as recommended by a Geotechnical Engineer;

-Implement contingency measures where necessary to prevent overtopping of the North, West and South Dams;

-Implement the Shoreline Erosion Protection and Adaptive Management strategies as required;

-The Licensee shall collect and return seepage from the TIA, as determined by monitoring and follow-up water quality analyses;

-The Licensee shall carry out, at a minimum, weekly inspections during any period in which site is occupied and Water is being actively managed, to identify and remediate where necessary, areas of concern including issues of seepage, cracking, and ponding for all structures associated with the TIA including the North, West and South Dams, Emergency Dump Catch Basins, pipeline(s), pumps, mill tailings discharge points and other associated structures.
-During Care and Maintenance, inspections shall be carried out on a monthly basis, at a minimum, weather permitting;

-The Licensee shall consult a Geotechnical Engineer when significant issues associated with the TIA are observed and implement the Engineer’s recommendations as necessary;

-The solids fractions of all tailings (except for detoxified tailings placed underground as mine backfill) shall be deposited and permanently contained within the Tailings Impoundment Area;

-An annual Geotechnical inspection shall be carried out in accordance with PART I, Item 9;

-The Licensee shall perform more frequent inspections of the facilities at the request of an Inspector;

-The Licensee shall place all filtered cyanide leach residue underground as mine backfill to remain frozen within permafrost; and

-The Licensee shall maintain records of all inspections for the review of an Inspector upon request.

-Licensee shall perform more frequent inspections of the facilities at the request of an Inspector:

-The Licensee shall place all filtered cyanide leach residue underground as mine backfill to remain frozen within permafrost; and

-The Licensee shall maintain records of all inspections for the review of an Inspector upon request.
+Unless otherwise approved by the Board in writing, the Licensee shall operate and maintain the Tailings Impoundment Area to engineering standards as described in the Operations, Maintenance, and Surveillance Manual: Doris Tailings Impoundment Area:

-Effluent quality criteria in the TIA for discharge to the Doris System during post-closure, will be determined in advance of final closure and in consultation with the Board and other interested parties.
+Discharge from the Tailings Impoundment Area during post-closure, will be determined in advance of the final closure and reclamation plan .

-The Licensee shall demonstrate that Effluent discharged, from monitoring station TL-1 and TL-4 is non-acutely toxic in accordance with PART I, Item 14.
+The Licensee shall demonstrate that Effluent discharged, from the TIA pumphouse and/or saline pumphouse is non-acutely toxic in accordance with PART I, Item 14.

-The Licensee shall prevent any chemicals, petroleum products, fuel or wastes associated with the Undertaking from entering any waterbody.
+The Licensee shall prevent any chemicals, petroleum products, fuel or wastes associated with the Undertaking from entering any Water body.

-The Licensee shall, on a monthly basis during Operations and tailings deposition and at a minimum, annually during Construction or Care and Maintenance, input average monthly Water quality, hydrology and climate monitoring data into the water quality model and perform the following assessment:
+Unless otherwise approved by the Board, the Licensee shall, on a monthly basis during Operations and tailings deposition and at a minimum, annually during Construction or Care and Maintenance, input average monthly Water quality, hydrology and climate monitoring data into the water quality model and perform the following assessment:

 Compare the predicted water quality in the Tailings Impoundment Area to the measured water quality.
 If the measured values exceed the predicted value by 20% or greater, then the cause(s) of the difference shall be evaluated and the water quality model shall be updated as appropriate;